vasantakmr/gurucodes-data/learn/modules/linux-overview/linux-devops-interview-qna.md

 1. Infrastructure testing and validation can be achieved using tools and practices such as:

-\- Using Terraform's built-in \`terraform validate\` command to check for configuration errors and syntax.
+- Using Terraform's built-in ```terraform validate``` command to check for configuration errors and syntax.

-\- Employing automated testing frameworks like Terratest or Kitchen-Terraform to write and execute infrastructure tests.
+- Employing automated testing frameworks like Terratest or Kitchen-Terraform to write and execute infrastructure tests.

-\- Incorporating linting tools like TFLint to enforce best practices and coding standards.
+- Incorporating linting tools like TFLint to enforce best practices and coding standards.

-\- Leveraging integration and end-to-end testing to validate the behavior of the infrastructure.
+- Leveraging integration and end-to-end testing to validate the behavior of the infrastructure.

 1.  **Q: Explain the concept of "Terraform as a service" and its benefits.**